In this post: Discover a new model that may help you better visualize and understand how to expand your Comfort Zone into your Potential.

 Even though you and I probably have never met, I suspect your Comfort Zone, like mine, is roughly here relative to your Potential:

 You’ve tapped into some of your Potential, but not much.
 And given that you’re reading this post rather than gawking at cute pets and babies or sexy twenty-somethings on social media, you presumably want to improve your situation.

 - Shifting your Comfort Zone into your Potential.

 - Expanding your Comfort Zone to fill your Potential.

-The problem, as you, me, and the bajillion dollar self help industry are well aware, is these two things are very difficult to do.
+But the problem, as you, me, and the bajillion dollar personal development industry are well aware, is doing so isn’t easy—and obviously uncomfortable.